AllianceAuth-Apps/eveskinserver/README.md

 This section describes briefly how to setup eveskinserver on your own host.

+>**Note**: eveskinserver is a normal Flask app and can be deployed in many different ways.
+We will focus on deployment with Gunicorn + Webserver (e.g. NGINX).

 Create a service user and switch to that user:

 ```bash